 Riley came to Carolina Tiger Rescue with her sister Mila and 13 other animals from a facility out west.
 The owner decided to sell his land and donate his animals when he became ill.
 Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.
 This is the largest rescue to date in Carolina Tiger Rescue's history and the largest rescue of big cats in the United States.

 Riley is a very confident, personable tiger who LOVES attention.
 She is full of chuffles and has a lot to say!
 Like her sister, Mila, Riley loves enrichment, especially extracts and scents.

 Riley is a bit slimmer and taller than her sister Mila.
 She looks like she is always squinting and that is due to not being born with eyelids and the resulting surgery.
 This does not seem to have any affect on her eyesight or health.
 Riley also has several notches in each ear.

-Mila lives with her sister Riley in Pine Forest.
+Riley lives with her sister Mila in Pine Forest.
 Max Tiger lives on one side of them, Tasha Tiger is across the path, as are Mona and Moki Tigers.
 Just down the road from Mila and Riley are Roscoe and Camilla Tigers.